 Information technology professionals are life-long learners, as the industry demands that they constantly stay up-to-date on the latest trends and best practices.
 Cybersecurity can change dramatically in terms of threats and solutions to common problems.

-As the expense of cybersecurity breaches rises in America, experts predict that business executives in 2023 will increase their security operations center budgets by double digits [5].
-This provides opportunities for professionals to continue their professional development while working on a security team.
+As the expense of cybersecurity breaches rises in America, many opportunities for professionals to continue their professional development could arise while working on a security team.

 Online courses can provide a flexible opportunity to add more tools to counter an increasingly complex issue.
 Reading blogs and following local media are also business best practices for SOC analysis work.